App State faculty petition to move to online classes until vaccinations increase, COVID-19 transmission rates decrease

 “The single most effective tool we have to prevent the spread of COVID-19 is the vaccine, which the university offers for students, faculty and staff every day,” Hayes said.
 “Information about vaccines, the benefits of getting vaccinated and incentives for doing so are provided to campus multiple times each week.”

-Dakin said she knows that shifting to online classes would be frustrating to many students as she also wants to be in person because she loves being with her students directly.
+Dakin said she knows that shifting to online classes would be frustrating for many students.
+She also wants to be in person because she loves being with her students directly.

 “I understand their frustration,” Dakin said.
 “I would say I would use any frustration that they have to try to encourage their friends to get vaccinated.”